White-Out

 tuck us into stick frame homes.

-falling in calm accumulation.
+fall in calm accumulation.
 We are slowed.

 In the stove I build tiny cabins of what is left over